-When a child is working below age-related expectations in Reading, Writing & Mathematics, it is good practice to use other assessment tools, such as PIVATs.
+When a child is working below age-related expectations in Reading, Writing & Mathematics, it is good practice to use other assessment tools.
 We also use this approach as a diagnostic tool when a child is not making the necessary progress; in order to 'fill the gaps' in the child's knowledge and understanding of the subject.